MinhDg00/EM/README.md

   Implement coordinate-descent algorithm for estimation and variable selection in reparametrized penalized Gaussian models.

 #### Main idea of the algorithm:
 Make effort to provide a efficient algorithm for numerical optimization with reparametrization and other convergent properties.
-The algorithm's purpose is to tackle with sparsity and large number of features
+The algorithm's purpose is to tackle with sparsity and large number of features.
+The goal is to extend to multivariate response case.  regression case

 #### File Instruction
   * dmlsim.R  is the simulation script